aedwardsxula/Volcanoes/README.md

 - Records sync results with timestamps
 - Maintains audit trail of all sync operations

+#### User Story #8: CPSC Event Alert Subscriptions
+- Students can subscribe to alerts for CPSC events
+- User class with name, email, user_id, role, and alerts list
+- Subscribe/unsubscribe functionality with duplicate prevention
+- Support for multiple alert types (seminars, workshops, hackathons, etc.)
+- Enables students to stay active and engaged in their major

 ---

 ## How to Build This Workspace